celestiaorg/docs/docs/developers/node-tutorial.md

 celestia light start --core.ip <ip> --core.grpc.port 9090
 ```

+> NOTE: The `--core.grpc.port` defaults to 9090, so if you do not specify
+  it in the command line, it will default to that port.
+You can use the flag
+  to specify another port if you prefer.

 For example, your command along with an RPC endpoint might look like this:

 ```sh